 - go for these balsamic figs as a sauce and decorate with fresh figs

 - finish with a chocolate glaze

-- decorate with candied oranges or toasted coconut
+- decorate with candied oranges and rosemary blossoms

-Italian lemon olive oil cake of your dreams, dressed festively with layers of whipped mascarpone cheese, lemon curd, a honey lemon blueberry sauce and finished with fresh blackberries.
-The perfect marriage between the classic olive oil cake and Tiramisu.
+Italian lemon olive oil cake of your dreams, dressed festively with layers of whipped mascarpone cheese, lemon curd, a honey blueberry sauce and finished with fresh blackberries.

 - 1 c extra virgin olive oil